HAMED707/CP/PSU Level One #2025/README.md

 - **[ExamChallenge_Contests](./ExamChallenge_Contests/)** - Challenge problems and exam-style contests
 - **[records](./records/)** - Progress records and notes

-## 🎯 Learning Objectives

-- Build foundational problem-solving skills
-- Learn basic algorithms and data structures
-- Participate in friendly competitions
-- Prepare for ICPC training

-## 📖 Problem Organization

-Problems are organized by difficulty and topic, making it easy to progress from simpler to more complex challenges.

----

 *Part of CP Solutions Repository - Level-Based Training*